Semiramis: Legend according to Diodorus Siculus

-According to Diodorus, a first century BC Greek historian, Semiramis was of noble parents, the daughter of the fish-goddess Derketo of Ascalon in Assyria and of a mortal.
-He related that Derketo abandoned her at birth and drowned herself and that doves fed the child until Simmas, the royal shepherd, found her.
-Semiramis married Onnes or Menones, a general under King Ninus, and she became an advisor to king.
-Her advice led him to great successes and, at the Siege of Bactra, she personally led a party of soldiers to seize a key defensive point, leading to the capture of the city.
-Ninus was so struck that he fell in love with her and tried to compel Onnes to give her to him as a wife, first offering his own daughter Sonanê in return and eventually threatening to put out his eyes as punishment.
+According to Diodorus, a first century BC Greek historian, Semiramis was of noble parents, the daughter of the fish-goddess Derketo of Ascalon and of a mortal.
+He related that Derketo abandoned her at birth and drowned herself.
+Doves fed the child until Simmas, the royal shepherd, found her.
+Semiramis married Onnes or Menones, a general under King Ninus, and she became an advisor to the king.
+Her advice led him to great successes.
+At the Siege of Bactra, she personally led a party of soldiers to seize a key defensive point, leading to the capture of the city.

+Ninus was so struck that he fell in love with her.
+He tried to compel Onnes to give her to him as a wife, first offering his own daughter Sonanê in return and eventually threatening to put out his eyes as punishment.
 Out of fear of the king, and out of doomed passion for his wife, Onnes "fell into a kind of frenzy and madness" and hanged himself.
 Ninus then married Semiramis.

-Diodorus related that after their marriage, Semiramis and Ninus had a son named Ninyas.
-After King Ninus conquered Asia, including the Bactrians, he was fatally wounded by an arrow and Semiramis disguised herself as her son so the army would follow her instructions, thinking they came from their new ruler.
-He wrote that her reign lasted for 42 years and that she conquered much of Asia and achieved many feats: she restored ancient Babylon and protected it with a high brick wall that completely surrounded the city; she built several palaces in Persia, including Ecbatana; she not only ruled Asia effectively but also added Libya and Aethiopia to the empire; and she then went to war with King Stabrobates (Satyavrata) of India, having her artisans build an army of false elephants by putting manipulated skins of dark-skinned buffaloes over her camels to deceive the Indians into thinking she had acquired real elephants.
-This ploy succeeded initially, but then she was wounded in the counterattack and her army mainly annihilated, forcing the surviving remnants to re-ford the Indus and retreat to the west.
+Diodorus relates that after their marriage, Semiramis and Ninus had a son named Ninyas.
+After King Ninus conquered Asia, including the Bactrians, Ninus was fatally wounded by an arrow.
+Semiramis disguised herself as her son so the army would follow her instructions, thinking they came from their new ruler.
+Diodorus writes that her reign lasted for 42 years and that she conquered much of Asia and achieved many feats.
+She restored ancient Babylon and protected it with a high brick wall that completely surrounded the city.
+She built several palaces in Persia, including Ecbatana.

+She ruled Asia effectively and added Libya and Aethiopia to the empire.
+She went to war with King Stabrobates (Supratika) of India, having her artisans build an army of military dummies in the form of false elephants by putting manipulated skins of dark-skinned buffaloes over her camels to deceive the Indians into thinking she had acquired real elephants.
+This ploy succeeded initially, but she was wounded in the counterattack and her army mainly annihilated, forcing the surviving remnants to re-ford the Indus and retreat to the west.

-Diodorus mistakenly attributed the Behistun Inscription to her, now known to have been produced by Darius the Great.
-The writings of Diodorus about Semiramis is strongly influenced by the writings of Ctesias of Cnidus, but recent research suggests that his writings about Semiramis do not always follow those by Ctesias.
+Diodorus mistakenly attributed the Behistun Inscription to her; it is now known to have been produced by Darius the Great.
+Diodorus could be referring to the nearby Anubanini rock relief which shows the goddess Ishtar dragging captives towards King Anubanini, he may have mistook Ishtar for Semiramis and Anubanini for Ninus.
+The writings of Diodorus about Semiramis are strongly influenced by the writings of Ctesias of Cnidus, although his writings about Semiramis do not always follow those by Ctesias.